Mike Yastrzemski Preview, Player Props: Giants vs. Padres

-Mike Yastrzemski -- with a slugging percentage of .545 in his past 10 games, including one home run -- will be in action for the San Francisco Giants against the San Diego Padres, with Michael Wacha on the hill, on September 1 at 9:40 PM ET.
+On Saturday, Mike Yastrzemski (batting .304 in his past 10 games) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 8:40 PM ET.

-He racked up two hits (going 2-for-3 with a home run and two RBI) in his most recent appearance against the Padres.
+He had a one-hit showing in his most recent game (1-for-4) against the Padres.

 Mike Yastrzemski Game Info & Props vs. the Padres